lightbasenl/platforms/packages/compas-convert/docs/choose-your-own-adventure.md

     well.
 Some might expect `passwordLogin.resetTokens` to be joined, even though they ain't used.
 You can choose to optimize this as well.
 - Do the same for `QueryResultBackendTenant`.
-- Do the same for any other often used used `QueryResultXyz` type.
+- Do the same for any other often used `QueryResultXyz` type.

 Example user type: